jonnor/ipld-image/README.md

 * How to deal with fact that non-square images will not reduce down to a level with single.
 Must one render transparency into chunks then?
 Kind-of a case where we get sparse-ness further up in the mipmaps
-* What would be good initial format.
-Should probably be lossless compression.
-PNG is most widely supported.
-Both JPEG-LS, JPEG2000, JPEG XR and WebP seems to be be pretty poorly supported...
-* Should one allow multhiple representations for a tile?
+* Should one allow multiple representations for a tile?
 Say different compression/formats
 * Should we allow sparse images (some areas not covered by tile).
 Problem is then need to spec out what this should be filled, which could be limiting.
 Transparent chunk?
 Also, would not have much space-saving because likely a fully transparent tile will already be (de-duplication is builtin).
 Non-rectangular images would have more to gain than...
 But then also need to be able to specify non-rectangular boundary (polygon etc)
 * Should we allow non-uniform chunk sizes?
 This heavily suggests sparse images also.
-However it becomes really tricky to assemble a substream.
+However it becomes really tricky to assemble a linear substream for a rectangular image, if chunks can be any size and any location..

 ## Transformation on the dataformat